 Tina will lead her guests into the dark, narrow back staircase of The Mint where they will interact with a number of terrifying characters who, as the story goes, were once kept in a secret prison in the dungeons below ground.

 Guests who aren’t comfortable interacting with the Vault’s more murderous inhabitants can opt-out anytime by wearing a special neon necklace which signals to the scareactors that the guest does not wish to interact with them and lets the guest experience the story as it unfolds around them.

 “Having this attraction within The San Francisco Mint enables us to really let our creativity run wild, fusing the natural history with the space and the scare factor these old vaults have on their own,” said David Flower, another creator of Terror Vault.
 “Then we can come in and build upon it.
 Terror Vault features new technology and veteran tricks of the trade for a terrifying experience unlike any other.”

-In addition to Terror Vault, In the Dark will also introduce another attraction at The Mint, an interactive game called Dead Zone: Zombie Tag.
-Dead Zone will use technology put into a small device that players will wear on their shirts.
+In addition to Terror Vault, In the Dark has also introduced another attraction at The Mint, an interactive game called Dead Zone: Zombie Tag.
+Dead Zone uses technology put into a small device that players wear on their shirts.
 The tag will display a green light as long as the player hasn’t come into contact with a zombie.
 Once a player is bitten, though, they only have seconds to live!

-Dead Zone: Zombie Tag will be located on the main level of the building and open from 7-11 p.m. on Fridays and Saturday from Oct.
-12 – Nov.
+Dead Zone: Zombie Tag is located on the main level of the building, and is open from 7-11 p.m. on Fridays and Saturdays now through Nov.
 3. Tickets are $19.95 each, and participants must be ages 10 or older.